 The furniture giant IKEA could be the best example of using AR visualization for driving sales.
 The shoppers can use their smartphones to visualize how the furniture will look in their homes before they buy.
 Customers use Ikea Place app, one of the first ecommerce apps to use Apple’s ARKit tech, to place the company’s furniture wherever they envision it in their homes.
 The app provides the 3-D rendering of over 2,000 products at different angles before reserving the ones they want in the app, which directs to the Ikea site for completing the purchase.
 Currently, only large furniture such as sofas, chairs, storage units, beds, etc is available to visualize in the app.
 However, there are more products in the pipeline.

-eBay gained a lot of popularity when it introduced augmented reality to help sellers find the right box of their product.
+eBay gained a lot of popularity when it introduced augmented reality to help sellers find the right box of their products.
 During shipping, finding the right box can be a hassle.
 The AR solution of eBay enabled millions of ecommerce sellers to quickly select the best USPS flat rate box for items they need to ship.
 In this feature, the users need to select a box size, place the virtual box over their sold item, and move the box around the item to see a complete view of the product inside the box.
 The user can see virtually whether the item fits inside the shipping box before he chooses a physical box for packaging the item.

 There is an adage “Don’t trust everything you see online”, many customers still hesitate while doing online shopping and have a fear that the products they have purchased will not arrive as they appear online.
 The ecommerce giant Amazon understood this fear and started developing an augmented reality based application for its customers.
 The AR view will allow its user to generate images of products in their living space via augmented reality.
 Using such features, shoppers can easily take buying decisions by visualizing how viewed items will fit the aesthetic and layout of their home.
 The shoppers even have the option to move or rotate these images on their device to test the placements at different angles.